rpanglia/readme-generator/README.md

-# Professional README Generator
+# The Professional README Generator

 ## Description
-The Professional README Generator provides developers with the ability to dynamically create a README markdown file with a user's input in the command-line.
-This application uses the NPM Inquirere Package.
+The Professional README Generator provides developers with the ability to dynamically create a README markdown file straight from the command-line.
+This application utilizes the NPM Inquirer Package.

 ## Table of Contents
 - [User Story](#user-story)